 Assets refer to resources owned and controlled by an entity.
-Technically, an asset is defined as a "resource controlled by an entity as a result of past event and from which future economic benefits are expected to flow to the entity".
+Technically speaking, an asset is defined as a "resource controlled by an entity as a result of past event and from which future economic benefits are expected to flow to the entity".

 By studying the definition above, we can draw important points that would help us understand assets better.